Beswick Pottery

 John Beswick Ltd, formerly J. W. Beswick, was a pottery manufacturer, founded in 1894 by James Wright Beswick and his sons John and Gilbert in Longton, Stoke-on-Trent.
 In 1969, the business was sold to Doulton & Co.
 Ltd. The factory closed in 2002 and the brand John Beswick was sold in 2004.
 The pottery was chiefly known for producing high-quality porcelain figurines such as farm animals and Beatrix Potter characters and have become highly sought in the collectables market.

-Pronunciation of Beswick is as at reads, Bes-wick.
-This information was from employees who worked at the original Beswick factory.

 History

 Based at the Gold Street works in Longton, they originally produced tablewares and ornaments such as Staffordshire cats and dogs.
 James Wright Beswick died in 1921, but the company continued to expand under his grandson, John Ewart Beswick.
 In 1934 the introduction of high fired bone china meant they could produce high-quality figurines, such as famous race horses and champion dogs.
 The company was made a limited company, John Beswick Ltd, in 1936.

 In 1939 Arthur Gredington was appointed chief modeller and they began producing farm animal figurines.
 Arthur Gredington's range of 190 Rearing Horsemen is one of the largest (and most popular amongst collectors) ever produced by the company.
 Under decorating manager Jim Hayward, there was a shift towards lifelike animal pieces, including cats, dogs, farm animals, fish and wild animals.
 Continued expansion enabled the acquisition of the adjoining factory in 1945 to accommodate offices, warehousing and new potting and firing facilities.